julelang/manual/src/memory/references.md

 Static variables cannot be reference due to safety reasons.
 After assigned to static storage, reference may be dangling, so pointer is dangling.
 Tracking lifetime of lvalues is expensive, therefore Jule is not allows reference static variables.

-If you need reference for static storage, use raw pointer istead.
+If you need reference for static storage, use raw pointer instead.
 Raw pointers are part of the Unsafe Jule and references are safety masks for raw pointers.

 ### Anonymous Functions with References